mikegratton/LetsTalk/README.md

 ## Examples

-The `examples` directory contains demonstration programs for these three patterns, as well as sample CMake files.
+The `examples` directory contains demonstration programs for these three patterns, as well as sample cmake files.
 To build the examples, first build and install Let's Talk, then create a symlink to the install directory in the examples directory:
 ```
 $ cd examples